 Northwest Trek.
 About 4 miles north from us (on State Hiway 161) is Northwest Trek, with its tram ride to view the animals and a new play area for children.

 Pioneer Farm Museum and Ohop Indian Village.
 From State Hiway 161 turn right onto Ohop Valley Road (about 4 miles from Eatonville) to find Pioneer Farm Museum and Ohop Indian Village.
 (Closed Thanksgiving to mid-March.)

 Fishing.
 Nearby are several lakes with great fishing and water activities: Ohop Lake, Tanwax Lake, Clear Lake, Silver Lake, among others.

 Picnic.
 You are welcome to use our picnic tables, so bring a picnic to the farm and relax and enjoy your farm visit!

 Please Send Me E-Mails With Lavender Farm & Winery Updates!

-Lavender U-Cut Information: The 2014 u-cut lavender season is expected to begin in early July.
-Watch here for updates!
+Lavender U-Cut Information: The 2016 u-cut lavender season is FINISHED.
+See you in 2017!

-Products: Lavender-scented hand and bath soap using hemp seed oil, lavender essential oil, lavender hand cream, lavender-scented spritzers, lavender-scented soy candles, lavender-infused honey, lavender fudge (white and dark chocolate), dried lavender, lavender sachets, lavender wraps, and more.
-Please visit the Gift Shop for a complete listing.
+Products: The Gift Shop at the farm has lavender-scented hand and bath soap (using hemp seed oil), lavender essential oil, lavender hand cream, lavender-scented spritzers, lavender-scented soy candles, lavender-infused honey, lavender fudge (white and dark chocolate), dried lavender, lavender sachets, lavender wraps, and more.
+Please visit the online Gift Shop for a listing of products available online.